TrellixVulnTeam/swahilipython_SCMU/Doc/library/argparse.rst

 repeating the definitions of these arguments, a single parser with all the shared arguments and passed to ``parents=`` argument to :class:`ArgumentParser` can be used.
-The ``parents=`` argument takes a list of :class:`ArgumentParser` objects, collects all the positional and optional actions from them, and adds these actions to the :class:`ArgumentParser` object being constructed::
+The ``parents=`` argument takes a list of :class:`ArgumentParser` objects, collects all the positional and optional actions kutoka them, and adds these actions to the :class:`ArgumentParser` object being constructed::

    >>> parent_parser = argparse.ArgumentParser(add_help=False)